Since this article was written, we have introduced this functionality as a feature in SuiteCommerce 2024.1.

 Demonstration of the Remove All functionality

-This article covers functionality that is applicable to all versions of SuiteCommerce Advanced, but it is written as extension, which means that its form is only appropriate for sites running Aconcagua or newer.
+This article covers functionality that is applicable to all versions of SuiteCommerce Advanced before 2024.1, but it is written as extension, which means that its form is only appropriate for sites running Aconcagua or newer.
 However, the code can easily be adapted for older versions of SCA.

 This example is not suitable for SuiteCommerce as it uses core modules.
 If you are using SuiteCommerce, you may prefer the simple solution below.